seyifunmiRJ/My-first-Data-Analysis-Repo/README.md

 # Project Name: Covid-19-Analysis-Report
 This dataset presents a detailed global analysis of COVID-19, spanning from January, 2020, to March, 2023.
 It includes information on confirmed cases, deaths, and recoveries.
-The data is further categorized by year, month, and day, providing a granular view of the progression of the pandemic in during this period.
+The data is further categorized by year, month, and day, providing a granular view of the progression of the pandemic during this period.

 ------
 # Project objective: Problem Satement